-Criteria Data Required

-1. Cumulative grade point average of at 1. official college transcript

-least 2.75 with a minimum of C in all

-natural and biological sciences

-2. Completion of at least 18 semester 2.
-College transcript

-hours which must include at least two

-science courses in nursing curriculum.
-No

-development classes will be included in

-the 18 hour requirement.

-3. Successful completion of English and 3.
-College transcript, ACT, and/or

-Math requirement placement test score

-4. All students will be required to take the 4.
-Test of Essential Academic Skills

-Test of Essential Academic Skills (TEAS) (TEAS) scores:

-exam to determine acceptance to the ASN program if ACT is greater than 2 years 1.
-TEAS composite score of 64%

-old.
-2. TEAS reading sub-score of 78%

-3. TEAS exam may be taken only
+Criteria Data Required 1.
+Cumulative grade point average of at least 2.75 with a minimum of C in all natural and biological sciences 1. official college transcript 2.
+Completion of at least 12 semester hours which must include at least two science courses in nursing curriculum.
+No development classes will be included in the 12 hour requirement.
+2. College transcript 3.
+Successful completion of English and Math requirement 3.
+College transcript, ACT, and/or placement test score 4.
+All students will be required to take the Test of Essential Academic Skills (TEAS) exam to determine acceptance to the ASN program if ACT is greater than 2 years old.
+Test of Essential Academic Skills (TEAS) scores: TEAS composite score of 64% TEAS reading sub-score of 78% TEAS exam may be taken only twice in a calendar year.
+An official TEAS score that meets CSM requirements but was taken elsewhere may be accepted if taken within the last two calendar years